tom-metherell/Mice.jl/README.md

 See [above](#why-is-micejl-so-slow-for-small-jobs).

+## Issues

+This is a very early work in progress: there will be bugs.
+If you find any (or the performance is not what you expect), please report them in the [Issues](https://github.com/tom-metherell/Mice.jl/issues) tab above.

 ## References
 <a id="1">[1]</a>
 van Buuren S, Groothuis-Oudshoorn K. 2011. mice: Multivariate Imputation by Chained Equations in R. *Journal of Statistical Software* **45**(3):1-67.

 <a id="2">[2]</a>
+van Buuren S (ed.).
+2018.
+Flexible imputation of missing data.
+2nd ed.
+New York: Chapman & Hall/CRC.
+444 p.
+ISBN: 9780429492259.

+<a id="3">[3]</a>
 Dickson E, Grambsch P, Fleming T, Fisher L, Langworthy A. 1989.
 Prognosis in primary biliary cirrhosis: Model for decision making. *Hepatology* **10**(1):1-7.